jdsch4a/jdsch4a.github.io/index.md

 See: [The Riddler](https://fivethirtyeight.com/features/can-you-eat-all-the-chocolates/)

-Let `x` be the distance and `alpha` the angle of the endpoints of the cut measured with respect to be the former center of the pizza.
+Let `x` be the distance and `alpha` the angle of the endpoints of the cut measured with respect to the former center of the pizza.

 <img src="images/pizza.jpg" alt="hi" class="inline"/>